 We collaborate extensively in our research, education and service missions with other institutions in Louisiana, including the Tulane National Primate Center, Pennington Biomedical Research Center, the National Hansen’s Disease Center and the LSU Health Sciences Centers.
 We work with these institutions to relentlessly pursue new understanding to foster new discoveries leading to the treatment and prevention of animal and human diseases.

-We also train veterinarians working towards Board certification in Veterinary Specialties with 36 interns and residents pursing advanced training in 15 different specialties in 2014 alone.
-Many of our trainees go on to become leaders in academic veterinary medicine at other institutions.
+We also train veterinarians working towards Board certification in Veterinary Specialties with interns and residents pursing advanced training in a variety of specialties.
+Many of our trainees go on to become leaders in academic veterinary medicine at institutions around the world.

 It is an exciting time for new veterinarians as they are universally recognized for their deep and broad understanding of health and disease in diverse animal species.
 This makes the veterinarian uniquely qualified to contribute in ever expanding ways to foster both human and animal health and to contribute to discovery as part of the biomedical workforce.
 Whether it is work in private practice healing one animal or one herd at a time, work at the Centers for Disease Control managing emerging threats from infectious agents, producing a vaccine that can protect literally millions of animals world-wide, assessing environmental pollutants and their effects on animals and ecosystems, working internationally to sustain local agriculture, or ensuring food safety here at home, all these and many more opportunities are available to the recent graduate.